IBM/node-red-dsx-workflow/README.md

 ## Included components

-* [Node-RED](https://console.bluemix.net/catalog/starters/node-red-starter): Node-RED is a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.
+* [Node-RED](https://console.bluemix.net/catalog/starters/node-red-starter): Node-RED is a programming tool for wiring together APIs and online services.

 * [IBM Data Science Experience](https://www.ibm.com/bs-en/marketplace/data-science-experience): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.